Dr Aleksandar Brkić

-Aleksandar Brkić is a scholar in the fields of cultural/arts management and cultural policy, with significant experience as a producer and arts manager, working in the intersections of performing arts, visual arts, and design.
+Aleksandar Brkić is a scholar in the field of cultural/arts management, creative entrepreneurship and cultural policy, with significant experience as a creative producer and arts manager, working in the intersections of performing arts, visual arts, and design.
 He joined the Institute for Creative and Cultural Entrepreneurship (ICCE), Goldsmiths in 2016.
 Prior to that, he was teaching at LASALLE College of the Arts in Singapore and the University of Arts in Belgrade.
 He is a Fellow of the Higher Education Academy (FHEA) and a guest lecturer at the UNESCO Chair at the University of Arts in Belgrade, Sibelius Academy, University of Arts, Helsinki and Ben M'Sik, Hassan II University, Casablanca.
 Aleksandar is a member of the Regulations Committee of Goldsmiths.

 - PhD in Management in Arts and Media, Faculty of Dramatic Arts, University of Arts in Belgrade 2013

 - MFA in Scene Design at the Centre for Interdisciplinary Studies, University of Arts in Belgrade 2010

 - MSc in Management at Cass Business School, City University, London 2005

 - BA/MA at the Department for Theatre and Radio Production at the Faculty of Dramatic Arts, University of Arts in Belgrade 2004

 Teaching and Supervision

-Together with Professor Ruth Bereson, Dean (Academic), Arts, Education and Law Group, Griffith University (Australia), Dr. Brkić was involved in the research project titled ‘An Ontology of Arts and Cultural Management Education’, supported by LASALLE College of the Arts, Singapore (2014-2018).
+Together with Professor Ruth Bereson, Dr Brkić was involved in the research project titled ‘An Ontology of Arts and Cultural Management Education’, supported by LASALLE College of the Arts, Singapore (2014-2018).
 While he was located in Singapore and Southeast Asia, Dr Brkić was working on a research project titled ‘Collective Creative Practices in Southeast Asia’, focusing on progressive art collectives from the region.